What is Repo Rate? Meaning, Importance and How it works

-The repo rate, or repurchase option rate, is the interest rate at which the Reserve Bank of India (RBI) lends funds to commercial banks for short-term liquidity needs.
-It is a crucial monetary policy tool used by the central bank to regulate the money supply and influence interest rates in the economy.
+Repo rate is the interest rate at which the Reserve Bank of India (RBI) lends funds to commercial banks to help them meet their short-term liquidity needs.
+It is one of the most important monetary policy tools available to the RBI.
+The repo rate and reverse repo rate work together to manage inflation and maintain liquidity in the banking system.

 In this article, we’ll dive deeper into the concept and see how the repo rate influences interest rates and the broader economy.